emhill/117-S15/src/morea/09.dict/pwod.md

 ---
 # Practice WOD9: Sets, Dictionaries, Files, & While

-In this practice WOD you will create 4 programs that use data structures (i.e., sets, lists, tuples, and dictionaries), input/output from files, and while loops.
+In this practice WOD you will create 4 programs that use data structures (i.e., sets, lists, tuples, and dictionaries), input/output from files, and while loops. ***Make sure to read the hints & recommended development steps for each program.***

-{% include wod-times.html Rx="<45 min" Av="45-90 min" Sd="90-135 min" DNF="135+ min" %}

 The last program, frequency.py, will likely take as long to implement as the first 3 programs.
 I recommend completing the first 3, and watching the video for those if you didn't complete them, *before* attempting frequency.py.

+{% include wod-times.html Rx="<45 min" Av="45-90 min" Sd="90-135 min" DNF="135+ min" %}

 ## while.py